-The fund underperformed the benchmark by 0.9% on a net-of-fee basis for the 12-month period ending September 2019.
-This was mainly due to the more conservative positioning of the fund relative to the benchmark, specifi cally the underweight modifi ed duration position during the period under review.
-This negative contribution was partly offset by the accrual earned from the higher yielding non-government bond holding in the fund.
+The fund underperformed the benchmark by 0.9% on a net-of-fee basis for the 12-month period ending December 2019.
+This was mainly due to the more conservative positioning of the fund relative to the benchmark, specifically the underweight modified duration position during the period under review.
+This was partly offset by the accrual earned from the higher yielding nongovernment bond holding in the fund.

-The fund is defensively positioned with an underweight modifi ed duration tilt of 0.3 relative to the ALBI modifi ed duration of 7.0.
-This is the result of a smaller holding of nominal bonds with a term to maturity of 25 years plus relative to the benchmark.
-The underweight position at the back end of the yield curve is offset by a small cash holding and an overweight exposure to short- and medium-dated non-government nominal bonds.
-This position refl ects a balance between minimising capital loss in the case of rising longer-dated bond yields, and not foregoing all of the accrual offered by the steeply sloped yield curve.
-The fund will benefi t most in the case of bearish yield curve steepening, that is when yields of longer-dated bonds rise by more than those of shorter-dated bonds.
-It should also benefi t in the case of a repo rate reduction, but specifi cally when short- and medium-dated bond yields decrease by more than those of longer-dated bonds in response to such a monetary policy change.
+The fund is defensively positioned with a modified duration position close to that of the All Bond Index.
+Considering our cautious investment outlook, we continue to favour bonds with a term to maturity shorter than 25 years and an overweight exposure to short- and medium-dated non-government nominal bonds.
+This position reflects a balance between minimising capital loss in case of rising longer-dated bond yields, and not foregoing all of the accrual offered by the steeply sloped yield curve.
+The fund will benefit most in the case of bearish yield curve steepening, that is when yields of longer-dated bonds rise by more than those of shorter-dated bonds.
+It should also benefit in case of a repo rate reduction, especially if the fiscal situation keeps deteriorating.

 The fund aims to offer a combination of capital growth and high income yields.
 Capital growth is primarily achieved by actively taking advantage of interest rate cycles.